thomasjbarrett82/RecipesMarkdown/Bourbon Crisp.md

 - 4 Tbsp. cold butter, cubed

-## PREP
+## Prep

 - Preheat oven to 375 degrees F.

-## DIRECTIONS
+## Directions

 - Toss the fruit mixture together into a greased cooking pan until evenly combined.

 - Next, add the topping ingredients in a mixing bowl, cutting the butter into the dry ingredients until you get a course crumble.

 - Spread the topping over the top of the fruit mixture and bake for 30-40 minutes or until browned and crispy.

 - Cool slightly before serving.
 Serve with vanilla ice cream if desired.